NicolasRooney/quakepdf/README.md

 * `NODE_PATH` must be set to `/usr/share/nodejs` so the compiler can locate the acorn optimizer.

-* Emscripten (version 3.1.6).
-Using another version will likely be a pain, but I put in some patches that _might_ work.
+* Emscripten **(version 3.1.6)**.
+Using another version will likely be a pain, but I put in some patches that _might_ work, note it will require some wrangling and patching (including a commented-out one in test_pdfenv.js).
 Build from source with:

 ```bash
 git clone https://github.com/emscripten-core/emsdk